rayyanaamir22/rayyanaamir22/README.md

-- 👋 Hi, I’m @rayyanaamir22
+👋 Hi, I’m Rayyan, a first year CS student at University of Toronto Mississauga.

-- 👀 I’m interested in data science, sports, and sci-fi
+Interests:
-- 🌱 I’m currently learning python and ML
+- Data Science and ML 📈
-- 💞️ I’m looking to collaborate on ...
+- Physics and Astronomy 🪐
-- 📫 How to reach me ...
+- Sports ⚽ 🏀 🏎️

 <!---
 rayyanaamir22/rayyanaamir22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.